 - (1) No yardage penalty will be assessed for the first excess team timeout, but a 10-second runoff of the game clock may be applicable pursuant to Note 3 below.
 At the conclusion of an excess timeout taken while time is in, the game clock shall start with the ready-for-play signal.
-For any excess timeout charged to the defense, the play clock is reset to 40 seconds. - (2) If the Referee has already called an excess team timeout in that half for a team, any subsequent excess timeout for that team will result in a five-yard penalty.
-(Such penalty shall be considered a foul between downs and will not offset a foul or be part of a multiple foul.) - (3) If an excess team timeout is charged against a team in possession of the ball, and time is in when the excess timeout is called, the ball shall not be put in play until the time on the game clock has been reduced by 10 seconds, if the defense so chooses.
+For any excess timeout charged to the defense, the play clock is reset to 40 seconds. - (2) If the Referee has already called an excess team timeout in that half for a team, any subsequent excess timeout for that team will result in a five-yard penalty, and a 10-second runoff of the game clock may be applicable pursuant to Note 3 below.
+(Such penalty shall be considered a foul between downs and will not offset a foul or be part of a multiple foul). - (3) If an excess team timeout is charged against a team in possession of the ball, and the timeout causes the clock to stop or delays the clock from starting on the ready-for-play signal, the ball shall not be put in play until the time on the game clock has been reduced by 10 seconds, if the defense so chooses.